 The only good thing for writers in the top of the seventh inning of tonight’s Divisional Series affair was that their game stories weren’t a total loss.
 As they described the failings of a manager to go and pull his ace from a game when they no longer were getting the job done, they just simply needed to use the Find & Replace feature.
 Replace Mattingly for Matheny and Kershaw for Wainwright.

 The St. Louis Cardinals entered Monday evening’s game down 0-1 to the Washington Nationals in a unique National League Division Series.
 Depending on the outcome of the game, they may have had to head to Washington needing to sweep the next three games at Nationals Park.
-Out of the gate Cardinals’ starter Jaime Garcia struggled with his command early in the game.
-He walked two in the top of the … Continue reading

 It’s been a theme for the Cardinals all season.
 Missed opportunities.
 The most glaring from this afternoon being a bases loaded situation in the bottom of the seventh with no outs.
 Ground balls from Allen Craig and Yadier Molina ended the inning without the Cardinals scoring to extend their 2-1 lead.
 At that point, the momentum swung firmly in the direction of the Nationals.

 As my Dad told me last night, “I was expecting a Wild Card Game, not a wild Cards’ game.”
 Major League Baseball’s first Wild Card Game, certainly lived up to the wild factor.
 The 94 win Atlanta Braves were facing off against the 88 game St. Louis Cardinals at Turner Field on Friday evening with a National League Divisional Series berth on the line.

 For the 11th time in their illustrious history, the St. Louis Cardinals can be called World Series Champions.
 Thankfully, they did it without the type of drama or heroics required in Game 6.